 The first phase of your treatment is about getting rid of the leukaemia.
-You’ll be given chemo to kill as many leukaemia cells as possible.
+You’ll be given chemotherapy to kill as many leukaemia cells as possible.
 Remission means there is no sign of leukaemia cells in your blood or bone marrow.

 This type of treatment involves:

-- steroids to help the chemo work
+- steroids to help the chemotherapy work

 - drugs (allopurinol or rasburicase) to help protect your kidneys from problems that can happen when lots of leukaemia cells are destroyed at once